 But the energy stores there quickly run out, and the body then turns to carbohydrates for more endurance.
 If there are not enough carbs there, the body then isn’t able to keep up the necessary levels of oxygen to convert to energy, which causes fatigue and heavy legs as the muscles in your legs don’t have enough fuel.

 Iron is another important part of the energy-making process during running.
 Iron helps your blood pump oxygen into the muscles, which then convert it to energy.

 You’re most likely to lack sufficient iron if you tend to experience anemia due to any pre-existing medical condition, or if you’re a woman on your cycle and are losing more-than-usual amounts of blood.

-Here are some iron-rich foods you can eat to combat the low levels:
+Here are some iron-rich foods you can eat to combat low iron levels:

 - Red meat – we usually recommend lean meats like chicken, but red meats can get you iron quickly.

-You know hydration is important during a run, but water is essential during a long run because it replaces all the fluids you lose in the process.
+We know that keeping hydrated is important during a run in order to replace all the fluids you lose in the process.
 When you sweat, you need water to carry important nutrients through your body to help with the energy process.